 Process objectives align with a company’s mission or purpose to meet the needs of stakeholders:

 - Customers want products and services that meet requirements and create satisfaction.

-- Shareholders/owners want efficient and well managed operations in the interests of cost reduction and profit maximisation
+- Shareholders/owners want efficient and well managed operations in the interests of cost reduction and profit maximization

 - Employees want satisfying work.

-- Society expects organisations to comply with statutory and regulatory requirements.
+- Society expects organizations to comply with statutory and regulatory requirements.